EXCLUSIVE: Maharashtra land acquisition for country’s first bullet train nears completion as project returns on fast track

 Similarly, in Gujarat and Dadra & Nagar Haveli, 100 per cent contracts for civil works, bridges and tracks for the construction of viaducts, bridges, stations and tracks for the entire alignment have already been awarded.

 Launched in September 2017 by Prime Minister Narendra Modi and his Japanese counterpart the late Shinzo Abe, the project was initially expected to be completed by 2023.
-However, owing to delays in land acquisition in Maharashtra and the countrywide lockdown announced in March 2021 to contain the first wave of the Covid-19 pandemic, the deadline is now extended to 2028.
+However, owing to delays in land acquisition in Maharashtra and the countrywide lockdown announced in March 2020 to contain the first wave of the Covid-19 pandemic, the deadline is now extended.
+The trial run of the first bullet train is planned on the 50-km stretch between Surat and Bilimora in 2026.

 Speaking at a cabinet briefing in July, Maharashtra deputy chief minister and BJP leader, Devendra Fadnavis assured the state had approved all pending clearances.